Skip to main content

 Everything changed in the last two years.
 AI models became faster, more accurate, and—crucially—more accessible.
 Modern tools can now process images in 3-10 seconds with quality that matches or exceeds what I used to get from expensive desktop software.

 Today's reality: You can get professional-grade vectorization instantly, for free, without installing anything.
-That's why I now use FreeSVGConverter for 95% of my conversion work—but more on that later.
+Multiple AI-powered tools now compete for quality, driving prices down and results up.

 How I Tested These Tools